How to Deal With, Manage & Lead Difficult Employees

 Someone who induces unnecessary stress on to others.

-Someone who can make others uncomfortable with opinions or behaviours.
+Someone who can make others uncomfortable with opinions or behaviors.

 A person who undermines authority.